desctable/desctable/README.md

 <br>

 You might wonder why the formula expression.
-That is needed to capture the test name, to be able to provide it in the resulting table.
+That is needed to capture the test name, and to provide it in the resulting table.

-As with statistical functions, any statistical test function defined is R can be used.
+As with statistical functions, any statistical test function defined in R can be used.

-The conditions are that the function accepts a formula (`variable ~ grouping_variable`) as a first positional argument (as is the case with most tests, like `t.test`), and returns an object with a `p.value` element.
+The conditions are that the function

+-   accepts a formula (`variable ~ grouping_variable`) as a first positional argument (as is the case with most tests, like `t.test`), and
+-   returns an object with a `p.value` element.

-Several convenience function are provided: formula versions for `chisq.test` and `fisher.test` are provided using generic S3 methods (thus the behavior of standard calls to `chisq.test` and `fisher.test` are not modified), and `ANOVA`, a partial application of `oneway.test` with paramater `var.equal = T`.
+Several convenience function are provided: formula versions for `chisq.test` and `fisher.test` using generic S3 methods (thus the behavior of standard calls to `chisq.test` and `fisher.test` are not modified), and `ANOVA`, a partial application of `oneway.test` with parameter *var.equal* = T.

 Tips and tricks
 ===============

-In the *stats* argument, you can not only provide function names, but even arbitrary function definitions, functional sequences (provided with the pie `(%>%)`, or partial applications (with the **purrr** package):
+In the *stats* argument, you can not only feed function names, but even arbitrary function definitions, functional sequences (a feature provided with the pipe (`%>%`)), or partial applications (with the **purrr** package):

 ``` r
 mtcars %>%